In today’s video I want to talk about the biggest retroactive jealousy trap that I see sufferers falling into over and over again.

 Each and every one of us, we are messed up.

 The human brain is the most complicated object in the cosmos.
 Human psychology is enormously complicated.
-People are enormously complicated, and you will drive yourself crazy if you go looking for certainty in your choices in love.
+You will drive yourself crazy if you go looking for certainty in your choices in love.

 Every relationship is a gamble, but part of the thrill of relationships is taking that gamble, taking that leap, saying to someone, “I’m going to trust you.
 I’m going to take that leap until you give me a reason not to trust you.
 I’m going to let myself fall.”